Environmental Compliance Training

-Individuals involved in the cleaning or general mainteance of buildings, offices,
+Individuals involved in the cleaning or general maintenance of buildings, offices,

 or other facilities.

-All sworn police officers and security staff members charged with patroling the campus
+All sworn police officers and security staff members charged with patrolling the campus

 for the purpose of law enforcement and observing and reporting conditions on campus.